achristo402/shakespeare-chronology/README.md

   **statistics:** This contains the statistical tests conducted on an iteration, and the data used in those tests.
 These files should be opened in Excel.

 ## Usage
 chronology-methods.py contains the methods used to analyze Shakespeare's use of rare words in this paper.
 To study texts with these methods, users must supply them in a csv format, stripped of all punctuation except for apostrophes (this, is, the, proper, csv, format).
+In our research, we also removed stage directions, scene and act labels, and unspoken character names.

 ## Authors
 Douglas Bruster